AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 Possible scenarios for upskill in levels within a particular competency:

-1. When learners achieve&nbsp;one level, they get 100 points.
+1. When learners achieve one level, they get 100 points.
-1. When learners achieve&nbsp;two levels, they get 200 points.
+1. When learners achieve two levels, they get 200 points.
-1. When learners achieve&nbsp;three levels, they get 500 points.
+1. When learners achieve three levels, they get 500 points.

 **Note**
 Time period is not applicable for this task.
 If learners achieve higher level and then achieve lower level of a competency, then they gain points only for the higher level.